-- 1. 4-11-month-old infants who are invited to participate in the AMR sample collection and are about to receive their first MDA. - 2.
-12-14-month-old infants who live in communities that will receive their 3rd, 4th, 5th, or 6th study MDA.

-3. 6-8-month-old infants who live in communities that will receive 3rd, 4th, 5th, or 6th study MDA.
+- 1. 4-11-month-old infants living in communities that will receive their 4th MDA. - 12-14-month-old infants who live in communities that will receive their 6th, 7h, 8th study MDA and at 9th study visit. - 3.
+6-8-month-old infants who live in communities that will receive 6th, 7th, 8th study MDA and at 9th study visit.

-We will test the first three of the above-described hypotheses (about malaria elimination and reduction of systemic or intestinal inflammation) from the first group of children, i.e. 4-11 month old infants who are about to receive their first MDA.
+We will test the first three of the above-described hypotheses (about malaria elimination and reduction of systemic or intestinal inflammation) from the first group of children, i.e. 4-11 month old infants living in communities receiving their 4th MDA.
 From these infants, a study nurse will collect a heel-prick blood sample and a flocculated rectal swab before they have received any MDA.
-They will collect another heel prick blood sample and a stool sample (or rectal swab if stool collection fails) two weeks after their first MDA dose.
+They will collect another heel prick blood sample and a stool sample (or rectal swab if stool collection fails) two weeks after the 4th round of MDA has been conducted in their communities.
 From the collected blood, the nurse will measure hemoglobin and CRP concentration with an on-site reader and store blood on a filter paper for later malaria diagnostics with DNA-amplification.
 From the stool sample, a laboratory technician will determine calprotectin and alpha-1-antitrypsin concentrations with commercially available ELISA tests.
 Additional stool and urine samples will be collected and stored for later analyses (on hypotheses 5-7).
 In the analysis phase, we will compare prevalence of malaria parasitemia, mean blood hemoglobin and CRP concentration and mean fecal neopterin, myeloperoxidase, and alpha-1-antitrypsin concentration in the three study arms, both before and after the first MDA treatment.

 From the second and third group of children (12-14-month-olds who have received 3-4 doses of MDA and 6-8-month-olds who have received 2-3 doses of MDA) we will test hypotheses 2-4, i.e. those about broader systemic and intestinal inflammation and immune function and development.
-These infants will be invited to a health facility two weeks after the MDA visit to their household.
+These infants will be invited to a health facility or a central location in a village - after the MDA visit to their household.
 At the clinic, a study nurse will receive a home collected stool sample or take a rectal swab if stool collection has failed.
 S/he will also draw a 5 ml blood sample and collect a 10 ml urine sample, which will be delivered to a nearby study laboratory by a motorcycle messenger.
 A laboratory technician will measure Hb, separate plasma and white blood cells, aliquot plasma, urine and stool, and store the samples at -80°C freezer.
 Approximately once a month, the stored samples will be shipped to a central laboratory at CVD-Mali in Bamako, where another laboratory technician will perform the immunological and inflammatory assays.
 In the analysis phase, we will compare mean plasma concentrations of vaccine antibodies and selected cytokines, thymic output, the ratio of naïve to memory CD4 and CD8 sub-populations in the three study arms.
 For the azi-biannual group, we will perform an additional exploratory analysis to assess the impact of timing of the azithromycin dose (given at 1-2 and 6-8 months of age vs at 3-5 and 9-11 months of age).